10 Best Family Resorts and Hotels in Hawaii

 Maui, Hawaii

-Family-friendly Wailea Beach Resort has an adventure pool and a splash zone (Photo: Wailea Beach Resort)
+Family-friendly Wailea Beach Resort has a family-friendly pool with four waterslides, splash zones, and family-sized cabanas (Photo: Wailea Beach Resort)

-Maui’s photogenic terrain includes jungles, rainforests, and jagged mountains, but it’s the island’s sun-splashed beaches with sand from ivory to ebony that are the definition of coastal eye-candy.
-Among the best family resorts in Hawaii with a fabulous beach location, Wailea Beach Resort offers an array of aquatic activities in its kid-friendly calm waters.
-Here families can paddle a traditional Hawaiian outrigger canoe, challenge your balance on a SUP, and get up close with resident sea turtles.
+Maui is a dreamy mix of jungles, rainforests, and jagged mountains, but it’s the island’s sun-splashed beaches with sand that ranges in color from ivory to ebony that are the definition of coastal eye-candy.
+Earning a spot among the best family resorts in Hawaii with its fabulous beach location, Wailea Beach Resort offers an array of aquatic activities in its kid-friendly calm waters.
+Here families can paddle a traditional Hawaiian outrigger canoe, practice balance and athleticism on a stand-up paddleboard, and get the chance to see (at a respectful distance, of course) resident sea turtles.

 If the ocean isn’t enough, the resort’s adventure pool also has a splash zone with four waterslides.
 The Keiki Club welcomes kids ages five to 12 with Hawaiian-inspired arts and crafts and hands-on learning stations.
 Vintage arcade games and movie screenings are additional family perks.
-An adult-only pool, fitness classes, and meditation sessions at the resort’s wellness center make it a winner for parents who crave relaxation.
+And if you’re looking for a little peace amid all this kid fun, the resort has you covered: An adult-only pool, fitness classes, and meditation sessions at the resort’s wellness center make it a winner for parents who crave relaxation.

 3. Four Seasons Resort Lanai